Key Takeaways

 Randomized controlled trials (RCTs), considered the gold standard of human research, have suggested that DAO supplements may help people with conditions potentially linked to too much histamine.

-The findings are summarized in this table:
+The findings of the benefits of DAO supplementation are summarized in this table:

-RCT Design | Results | |
+| RCT Design | Results | |

-Migraines | Researchers gave 100 people with migraines and DAO deficiency either a DAO supplement or a placebo for 1 month. | DAO users had migraines that were 1.4 hours shorter on average and required less medication.
-In contrast, the placebo group saw no drop in duration and needed more medication 11. |
+DAO users had migraines that were 1.4 hours shorter on average and required less medication.
+In contrast, the placebo group saw no drop in duration and needed more medication 10. |

-Fibromyalgia | Women with fibromyalgia took either DAO or placebo supplements 20 minutes before meals. | Only those who took DAO had improvements in fatigue, anxiety, and depression, but their bloating, pain, flatulence, and sleep quality didn’t get better 12. |
+Only those who took DAO had improvements in fatigue, anxiety, and depression.
+Their bloating, pain, flatulence, and sleep quality didn’t get better 11. |

-Hives | 20 patients with chronic spontaneous urticaria (hives) took DAO supplements or a placebo for 30 days. | Those who took DAO had a 3.8-point drop in hives severity if they already had low baseline DAO.
-These participants also needed less daily antihistamine medication than the placebo group 13. |
+Those who took DAO had a 3.8-point drop in hives severity if they already had low baseline DAO.
+These participants also needed less daily antihistamine medication than the placebo group 12. |

-Histamine intolerance | 39 patients with histamine intolerance took either DAO or a placebo after drinking histamine-containing or histamine-free tea. | Even after drinking histamine and feeling the symptoms, people taking DAO saw those symptoms lessen more than those in the placebo group did 14. |
+39 patients with histamine intolerance took either DAO or a placebo after drinking histamine-containing or histamine-free tea 13. |

-Downsides of DAO Supplements
+Limitations of DAO Supplements

 - How much DAO is ideal to take

-A 5-Step Plan for Treating Histamine Intolerance
+The 5-Step Clinical Protocol for Histamine Intolerance

-When we suspect histamine intolerance, the best way to reach a diagnosis is usually to have clients try a low histamine diet.
+When we suspect histamine intolerance, the best way to reach a diagnosis is usually to have clients try a low-histamine diet.
 For a period of time, they avoid these four main categories of histamine-rich food:

 - Any aged food, such as mature cheese or aged meat, or leftovers